Nozbe/Michael.team/en/promo.md

 > Doesn't matter, if you buy any plan for a year, you'll get the additional 3 months on top of it.
 Premium plan for 3 people?
 Business plan for 1 person?
 Premium for 5?
 Same difference. 😛

-What's the difference between Nozbe Premium or Business
+What's the difference between Nozbe Premium or Business?

 > With Nozbe Premium, you upgrade 1 workspace to unlimited projects.
 With Nozbe Business you can have [many workspaces with unlimited projects][l].
 Plus additional smaller features.